Lisbon’s Secret Night Life – Fado Live Music & the Best Places in Lisbon to hear it.

 Traditional Fado Music in Lisbon’s Alfama

 Order a glass of wine, some pesticos (small appetizers), sit back and enjoy!
+Here are some of the best smaller spots for Fado music in Lisbon, Portugal.

 At Mascote da Atalaia, the cozy atmosphere is preserved and space is quite limited.
 Tables are shared so you will feel a part of the performance when it happens.